griffindvs/lasa-bloomfilter/README.md

 3. The library contents can be verified with `ar -t BloomFilter.a`

 ### Testing the Static Library for Windows
-To run the bloomRunner.cpp file, use the command `g++ bloomRunner.cpp -o bloomRunner.exe BloomFilter.a` in the `mmh3` directory.
+To run the bloomRunner.cpp file, use the command `g++ bloomRunner.cpp -o bloomRunner.exe BloomFilter.a` in the `/mmh3` directory.
 This will create `bloomRunner.exe` that is linked to the static library.
 To run the file, type `bloomRunner` into the terminal.
 Then follow the instructions printed in the command line to begin testing.
 The runner file also includes a memory size comparison with a string array.

+### Using the Runner Script
+The `runner.bat` file in `/mmh3` can be used to complete each of the steps above before automatically running the `bloomRunner.exe` file.
+To keep the terminal open after testing is complete, open the terminal and enter `runner.bat` manually while in the `/mmh3` directory.